-The Network Slice Replacement feature is used to temporarily replace an S-NSSAI with an Alternative S-NSSAI when an S-NSSAI becomes unavailable or congested in the 5GC.
+The Network Slice Replacement feature is used to temporarily replace an S-NSSAI with an Alternative S-NSSAI when an S-NSSAI becomes unavailable or congested in the 5GC or based on operator policy taking e.g. subscriber’s requirement and/or the third party’s requirement changes into account.
 The Network Slice Replacement may be triggered in the following cases: